briandfoy/briandfoy.github.io/_posts/2020-11-17-just-how-bad-is-gravity.md

 ![](/images/randi_astrology/solar_system.png)

 I plug that into a Google Sheet to figure out some relative gravity numbers.
-The Force column leaves out the gravitational constant and the mass of earth because the last column divides everything by the force from the Sun, cancelling out those values.
+The Force column leaves out the gravitational constant and the mass of earth because the last column divides everything by the force from the Sun, canceling out those values.
 Sadly, no one wants to report numbers for Pluto, which is still a planet, but it's so small (smaller than our Moon) and so far away it doesn't matter.

 <div align="center">
 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQhjBD08iBStX3sv-ySo7Ugl1v9wc9UTd7u9SfSeSj8l0cYi5mupuY-QikNPp4UfeqIg8o63Ij06QTF/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false&amp" width="100%" height="300"></iframe>